GhosTzRider/HF2-Ticket-system/README.md

 o	tzdata==2026.1

-When you have created the database and installed python, and used the cmd to get all the packages, then run the server with this command: (python manage.py runserver).
+When you have created the database and installed python, and used the cmd to get all the packages, then run the server with this command:
+(python manage.py makemigrations TS python manage.py migrate python manage.py runserver).